SK53/indicia-docs/index.rst

   .. sidebar:: Choosing Indicia?

-    * Do you need online recording?
+    * Are you looking for an online recording system for wildlife records?
-    * Do you want simple data entry?
+    * Do you want a flexible and cost effective system?
-    * Do you want to upload photographs?
+    * Do you want simple data entry, but the option to customise the recording forms for your own needs?
-    * Would you like to customise recording forms, reports and maps exactly to your needs?
+    * Do you need the ability to upload photographs?

     If the answer is yes then Indicia is for you.